OrderAndCh4oS/hicetnunc-generate-thumbs-and-upload-to-s3/README.md

 Copy `.env.example` to `.env` and add the IAM user credentials and bucket to the .env

-Run up the API CDK stack (This is a separate repo coming soon) add the api domain to the .env
+Run up the API CDK stack from https://github.com/OrderAndCh4oS/hicetnunc-api-cdk and add the api domain to the .env

 Populate the `const walletIds = ['tz1XXXXXXXXXXXX'];` with the wallets you want to store objkts of.